shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 cpl build -a ror-tutorial --commit ABCD

 # Run database migrations (or other release tasks) with latest image,
-# while app is still running on previous image
+# while app is still running on previous image.
+# This is analogous to the release phase.
 cpl runner rails db:migrate -a ror-tutorial --image latest

 # Pomote latest image to app